 “My initial apprehension over how effectively far-off artists can engage the historical archives of a small Vermont community was melted away by their keen and sympathetic exploration of our materials,” said Garcelon-Hart.
 “The prevailing threads that seemed to ignite the group was their compassion for the omitted or ignored in the collections, and their cognizance of interconnection between humans, the environment, and the natural world.
 Clearly, the empathy factor is what bonds communities across borders, cultures, and times.”

 On the occasion of the 50th anniversary of the Stewart-Swift Research Center, the Henry Sheldon Museum of Vermont History invited an international network of collage artists to engage with historic material in the archive and to create a folio of collage prints that reflect on the idea of community in a 21st century world.
-The prints will be on exhibition at the Museum from September 2nd, 2022 to January 7th, 2023 and the subject of a book published by Kolaj Institute.
+The prints are on exhibition at the Museum from 2 September 2022 to 26 August 2023 and the subject of a book published by Kolaj Institute.

 Under the curatorial direction of Kolaj Institute Director Ric Kasini Kadour and with the support of Stewart-Swift Research Center Archivist Eva Garcelon-Hart and Henry Sheldon Museum Collections Associate Taylor Rossini, the Museum engaged with twenty-three artists from seven countries to make twenty-four collage prints referencing history material in the collection.